Steve Yzerman: Would've been 'a long life' without the Stanley Cup

 Yzerman made the comment on a Facebook Live interview on Wednesday with color analysts Mickey Redmond and Darren Pang and play-by-play announcer Ken Daniels preceding Fox Sports Detroit's rebroadcast of the Red Wings' Stanley Cup-clinching Game 4 victory against the Philadelphia Flyers at Joe Louis Arena in 1997.

 "Detroit was our home," Yzerman said.
 "In '96, (wife) Lisa and I had bought a lot here in the area and we were going to build our home that we were going to live in.
-I think after '96, I'm like, Oh my God, this is going to be a long life if we don't win the Stanley Cup here.
+I think after '96, I'm like, oh my God, this is going to be a long life if we don't win the Stanley Cup here.
 We're going to have to rethink this plan.
 After '97, it was like, thank God.
 That's what I wanted to accomplish.
 I needed to to accomplish this and I'll never ultimately be satisfied with my career if we don't win the Stanley Cup."

 Pang, who is Yzerman's friend going back to their days growing up in the Ottawa area and also the rinkside reporter that night when the Wings swept the Flyers in four straight games, remembers Yzerman carrying the Stanley Cup into the team's parking lot after the postgame celebrations and trying to fit the Cup into his Porsche 911.